copsTvFan/cops-episode-guide/guide.md

   drinking and Ray attacked her when she went to his house to get some weed.
 He then pulled her into the house by her hair, tried to give her speed and rape her.
 She hit him and ran out claiming doesn't do speed and has a three year old son.
 Deputy Richard Birmingham arrests him.
-17th Season Opener.
-AKA Funny Side of COPS Special Edition.

 ## CP-1704

 Aired 2004-09-11.

-**Coast to Coast 68**
+**Coast to Coast 68** AKA Damiano Buy/Bust

 - (Jacksonville, FL -- 3:18 PM Narcotic Sting Briefing) Narcotics Unit -- Sgt.
   Randy White talks about a buy/bust operation and they call up a dealer whom